sk337/fisch-claculator/README.md

-# fisch-claculator
+# fisch-calculator

-> A website for claculating
+> A website for calculating Fisch odds